-A green card lottery was created by the Immigration Act of 1990 to benefit people from countries that in recent years have sent the fewest numbers of immigrants to the United States.
-You can enter the lottery if you are a native of one of those countries and meet certain other requirements.
-Because the winners are selected through a random drawing, the program is popularly known as the green card lottery.
+The U.S. green card lottery (created in 1990) benefits people from countries that are underrepresented in U.S. immigration; in other words, that have sent the fewest numbers of immigrants to the United States in recent years.
+You can enter the lottery if you are a native of one of those countries and meet certain educational and other requirements.
+Because the winners are selected through a random drawing, the "Diversity Immigrant Visa Lottery" is popularly known as the green card lottery.

-Different qualifying countries are selected each year, based on which nations -- and which areas of the world -- sent the fewest numbers of immigrants to the U.S. during the previous five years, in proportion to the size of their populations.
+Different qualifying countries are selected each year, based on which nations—and which areas of the world—sent the fewest numbers of immigrants to the U.S. during the previous five years, in proportion to the size of their populations.

 If you are a native of one of the ineligible countries, there are a couple of ways to get around this and become eligible to apply:

-And for detailed information to help you understand all the requirements for getting a green card, see the articles under "Diversity Visa Lottery Green Cards," and the book How to Get a Green Card, by Ilona Bray (Nolo).
+For detailed information on the requirements for getting a green card, see articles on Diversity Visa Lottery Green Cards, and the book How to Get a Green Card, by Ilona Bray (Nolo).
 This part is complicated, and time sensitive.
 If chosen in the diversity visa lottery, you should really consult an experienced attorney.